 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term patients that experienced functional improvements, such as with activities of daily living.
-Higher levels of independence with ADL's usually correlates with successful rehabilitation services.
+This indicates the percentage of short-term residents who experienced functional improvements, such as with activities of daily living.

 Scores for Orlando, FL